 5. Boosting Losing Trades

-A common mistake committed by newbies is adding to losing positions.
-If price moves in a direction opposite to their expectations, they add to the position.
+A common mistake made by newbies is adding finances to losing positions.
+Meaning if the price moves in a direction opposite to their expectations, they add to the position.
 The move is motivated by the hope of making larger gains in the event of price turnaround.
 However, if this does not happen, losses increase dramatically.

 6. Trading Through Shady Brokers

 Take time to do a bit of online research.
-Search for genuine user feedback on the broker.
-Check discussion forums and review sites.
+Search for genuine user feedback on the broker and check discussion forums and review sites.
 Most of the opinions should be positive.
 Given the freedom of the Internet, it is next to impossible for companies to hide negative feedback completely.

 Always begin with a demo account.
 Check if it works well and without interruptions (e.g., crashing or delays in trade execution).
 Transition to a live account once you feel ready, but keep the balance at a few hundred dollars.
 Practice for at least four weeks before depositing a larger sum.

-Final Advice: DiversificationAny wise investor will hedge their risks by engaging a set of different assets.
+A wise investor will hedge their risks by engaging a set of several different assets.
 For instance, you may trade stocks, derivatives, and currencies at the same time.
 However, currencies themselves may be diversified.
 This means selecting pairs that are not correlated – i.e., they move in different directions.
 This rule applies to currencies and investment portfolios.